ClevelandClinicQHS/sociome/README.md

 ![](https://raw.githubusercontent.com/NikKrieger/sociome/master/figures/Ohio_ref_oh_no_rescaling.png)

-The code below also calculates and maps ADIs for Ohio counties, but it uses a reference area of all counties in the fifty states plus DC and Puerto Rico:
+The code below also calculates and maps ADIs for Ohio counties, but it uses a reference population of all counties in the fifty states plus DC and Puerto Rico:

 ```
 ohio_ref_US <-